Jerry-Wemisiko/Password-locker/README.md

 # Password-locker

-#### This is a website for Pizza-Palace   as my Week 2 Prep Independent Project at Moringa School
+#### This is a python application -Password Locker as my Week 3 Core Independent Project at Moringa School

 ## Description